electric-cash/electric-cash/doc/README.md

 ### macOS

-Drag Bitcoin Core to your applications folder, and then run Bitcoin Core.
+Drag Elecric Cash Core to your applications folder, and then run Elecric Cash Core.

 ### Need Help?